 The role of microorganisms during the soaking process certainly affected the saga bean endosperm which would be processed into saga tauco.
 At least the microorganisms during soaking initiated the implementation of metabolic processes in the saga bean.
-This was due to the decrease in the pH of the saga bean endosperm from the initial 7.13 at the beginning of soaking and after 12 hours of soaking the pH of the sagabean endosperm fell to 6.42.
+This was due to the decrease in the pH of the saga bean endosperm from the initial 7.13 at the beginning of soaking and after 12 hours of soaking the pH of the saga bean endosperm fell to 6.42.
 This indicated the presence of organic acids produced by microorganisms during the soaking process.
-The number of microorganisms starting from soaking and fermentation I can be seen in table 1.
+The number of microorganisms starting from soaking and first fermentation can be seen in Table 1.

 Table 1.
-Profile of microorganisms during soaking and during fermentation with tempeh starter or fermentation stage I in the age of 96 hours (log CFU / g product)
+Profile of microorganisms during soaking and during fermentation with tempe starter or first fermentation stage in the age of 96 hours [log CFU / g product]

-Batch Number of colony in Log CFU/g product
+Batch Number of the colony in Log CFU/g product

-After soaking After fermentation I with tempeh Starter 96 h eh Starter 96 h
+After soaking After first fermentation with tempe starter

+96 h

-NA media PDA media MRSA media NA Media PDA media MRSA media
+NA media PDA media MRSA NA Media PDA media MRSA

+media media

 1 7.477 6.623 - 7.362 8.204 6.491

 2 7.146 5.623 - 7.255 8.176 6.380

 Mean 7.312 6.123 7.308 8.190 6.436

 The number of bacteria after soaking was much higher than that of yeast mold colonies.
 It could be understood that in the soaking water, bacteria and mold competition occurs.
 However, the LAB was not detected.
 This was a different result compared to the previous study.
-The previous study reported that the soaking water of soybean which would be processed into tempeh had enough LAB colonies/g product [7].
-The mold and yeast population (PDA media) in Saga tempeh dominated reaching 8.19 log CFU /g of product compared to the total bacteria (NA media) which only reached 7.308 and even for the total LAB (MRSA media) only reached 6.436 log CFU/g product.
-This made a lot of sense because the tempeh starter contains mainly the mold spores of Rhizopus oligosporus and Rhizopus oryzae.
-The mold and yeast present in tempeh starter, hydrolyzed saga bean with the microbial enzymes they produced during fermentation into simple compounds and as a result produced organic acid which could lower the pH.
-This decrease in pH provided comfort for LAB as evidenced by the growth of LAB in MRSA reaching 6.436 log CFU / g of product.
+The previous study reported that the soaking water of soybean which would be processed into tempe had enough LAB colonies/g product [7].
+The mold and yeast population [PDA media] in Saga tempe dominated reaching 8.19 log CFU/g of product compared to the total bacteria [NA media] which only reached 7.308 and even for the total LAB [MRSA media] only reached 6.436 log CFU/g product.
+This made a lot of sense because the tempe starter contains mainly the mold spores of Rhizopus oligosporus and Rhizopus oryzae.
+The mold and yeast present in tempe starters, hydrolyzed saga bean with the microbial enzymes they produced during fermentation into simple compounds and as a result produced organic acid which could lower the pH.
+This decrease in pH provided comfort for LAB as evidenced by the growth of LAB in MRSA reaching 6.436 log CFU/g of product.

 The bacteria growth curve of on NA media during the incubation process from 0 weeks to 4 weeks shown in Fig 4a.
 Thus, it could be said that the total growth of bacteria in tauco fermentation followed the usual bacterial growth curve, namely, there was a lag phase or an early phase then an exponential phase in the first and second weeks, and until the peak, then in the third and fourth week, it had decreased.
 Some of the factors determining this occurrence were the large variety of other microorganisms that contributed to the fermentation process of tauco.
-The variety of microbes in tauco greatly accelerated the substrate hydrolysis process, this was indicated by the increase in the total dissolved solids during fermentation (Fig. 5a).
+The variety of microbes in tauco greatly accelerated the substrate hydrolysis process, this was indicated by the increase in the total dissolved solids during fermentation [Figure.
+5a].
 The fermented soybean food is known for its attractive flavor, texture and superior digestibility [11] Therefore, the saga tauco also had the opportunity to be a product that was easily digested by the human body.